Felteng/f1-town-square/README.md

 **Functional Requirements**
 - **Town Chat**: Real-time chat functionality on the home page.

-- **Calendar Page**: Interactive calendar displaying the current season's grand prix.
+- **Calendar Page**: Interactive calendar displaying the current season's Grand Prix.

 - **Race Details Page**: Detailed information about each race with a comment section.